 - Cauliflower soup recipe - this creamy cauliflower soup takes a bland vegetable and gives it lots of pizazz.
 Kids really like this recipe.

 - Fresh tomato soup - this is a perfect soup recipe for the summer when tomatoes are in season.
-Though tomatoes are technically a fruit, they're super healthy, and this soup also has onions, garlic and fresh basil in it.
+This soup also has onions, garlic, and fresh basil in it.